CodyReichert/awesome-cl/README.md

 System administration
 ---------------------

+Configuration tools not unlike Ansible, Chef or Puppet.

 * [Consfigurator](https://spwhitton.name/tech/code/consfigurator/) - Lisp declarative configuration management system.
-You can use it to configure hosts as root, deploy services as unprivileged users, build and deploy containers, and produce disc images.
+You can use it to configure hosts as root, deploy services as unprivileged users, build and deploy containers, produce disc images, operate on files and directories and more.
 [GPL3][2].
+  * apache, apt, cmd, container, cron, disk, file, firewalld, git, hostname, lets-encrypt, locale, lxc, mount, network, os, package, periodic, postgres, reboot, service, ssh, sshd, systemd, timezone, user…
 * [cl-unix-cybernetics](https://github.com/cl-unix-cybernetics/cl-unix-cybernetics) (previously Adams) - UNIX system administration in Common Lisp.
-Not unlike Ansible, Chef or Puppet.
 [ISC][22].
   - You describe your systems (hosts) using resources having properties.
 The properties are then probed and synchronized using only /bin/sh on the remote host, and /usr/bin/ssh on the control host.

 Other scripting utilities
 -------------------------